 An SMS message body accepts up to 1600 characters, including Emojis, Liquid, and Connected Content.
 A single campaign send can result in many message segment sends.
 Braze SMS message bodies can be composed of either GSM-7 or UCS-2 encoding standards.
 In the event that a UCS-2 character (for example, an Emoji) is used, the message body will automatically format for that encoding standard.

 SMS message segments are how the SMS industry counts messages.
 A message segment is a grouping of up to a defined number of characters (160 for GSM-7 encoding; 67 for UCS-2 encoding) that will be sent in a single SMS dispatch.
 If you dispatch an SMS with 161 characters using GSM-7 encoding, you will see that there are two (2) message segments that were sent.
 Sending multiple message segments may result in additional charges.

 Keyword Customization (Optional)

 Regulations require that there are responses to all Opt-In, Opt-Out, and Help/Info SMS keyword responses.
 With Braze, you are able to define your own keywords to trigger Opt-In, Opt-Out, and Help responses, manage your own responses that get sent to users, and define keyword sets for different languages.
-Read more about keyword customization here.
+For more, refer to our collection on Keyword processing.

 - Get Permission.
 One of the most important rules for using SMS as a business is that you must first gain permission from customers to contact them.
 Failing to do so can damage your brand and result in hefty legal fees.